Ruth960/farm-tech/README.md

 ## FarmConnect _Mobile Version
 FarmConnect is a platform that bridges the gap between small-scale farmers and buyers, allowing farmers without internet access to sell their produce at fair prices through mobile-based listings.
-The system will initially be built as a web-based platform with future plans for a mobile app.
+The platform will be a mobile app as most the targeted use phone and have no access to internet.
+Being able to make the application work offline is the main goal

    Goals & Objectives